How to Do a Quitclaim Deed in Georgia

 Buyers and sellers have alternatives.
 The new buyer’s alternative is simple.

-The tile company may be more receptive to a contract for deed used in an installment sale.
+The tile company may be more receptive to a contract for a deed used in an installment sale.

 Conclusion